 When to Report

-Before you begin, be sure to understand when you need to report when you have ESPP.
-You report when you sell the shares.
-If you only bought shares under ESPP but you didn’t sell during the tax year, there’s nothing to report yet.
+Before you begin, be sure to understand when you need to report.
+You report when you sell the shares you bought under your ESPP.
+If you only bought shares but you didn’t sell during the tax year, there’s nothing to report yet.

 Let’s use this example: